GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Experiment

 \subsection{Ablation Study (\textbf{RQ4})}

 To rigorously evaluate the contribution of each architectural component within \textsc{GraphOracle}, we conducted an extensive series of ablation experiments.
-We first investigates the impact of removing the RDG and the effect of reducing the number of attention heads $H$ in Eq.~\eqref{eq:head} from eight to one.
+We first investigate the impact of removing the RDG and the effect of reducing the number of attention heads $H$ in Eq.~\eqref{eq:head} from eight to one.
 The results are detailed in Table~\ref{tab:ablation}.
 Clearly, eliminating the RDG or the multi‑head attention mechanism causes a marked decline in all evaluation metrics, highlighting their indispensibility to \textsc{GraphOracle}'s performance.

 In addition, we quantified how the breadth of pre‑training data affects zero‑shot performance.
 Specifically, we pre‑trained on one to six heterogeneous datasets and evaluated the resulting checkpoints on unseen Table~\ref{tab:ablation}'s graphs.
-The averaged results, depicted in Fig.~\ref{fig:ablation_figure} (implementation details and complete scores are reported in Table~\ref{Tab:mix_of_datasets} and Table~\ref{Tab:ablation_pro}), reveal that zero-shot performance saturates once four diverse datasets are included in the pre-training mixture.
+The averaged results, depicted in Fig.~\ref{fig:ablation_figure} (implementation details are reported in Appendix E), reveal that zero-shot performance saturates once three diverse datasets are included in the pre-training mixture.
 Incorporating additional datasets beyond this point yields no further significant gains.
 We conjecture that after this point the model has already encountered a sufficiently rich spectrum of relational patterns, and subsequent datasets may introduce largely redundant or potentially noisy signals.

 Furthermore, to underscore the unique contributions of our proposed mechanisms, we compared \textsc{GraphOracle}'s relation graph construction and message passing techniques against those employed by INGRAM and ULTRA.
 For this, we created variants where $\text{Graph}_{\text{INGRAM}}$ denotes using INGRAM's method for relation graph construction,and $\text{Message}_{\text{INGRAM}}$ signifies adopting INGRAM's message passing scheme (similarly for ULTRA).
 As detailed in Table~\ref{tab:ablation}, substituting either \textsc{GraphOracle}'s graph construction or its message passing method with those from INGRAM or ULTRA resulted in a substantial reduction in performance.
 This comparative analysis further substantiates the effectiveness and integral role of each distinct component within the \textsc{GraphOracle} framework.